-There are less options than with LuaT_EX, because one has to deal with them in Lua anyway.
-There are no options to enter a safer mode or control executing programs.
-This can easily be achieved with a startup Lua script.
+There are less options than with $LuaT_EX$, because one has to deal with them in Lua anyway.
+So for instance there are no options to enter a safer mode or control executing programs because this can easily be achieved with a startup Lua script.